vreddi/Interactive-Computer-Graphics/README.md

      provided with the distribution.
    - The names of the contributors may be used to endorse or promote products derived from this Software without specific prior written permission.
-   -All advertising materials mentioning features or use of this software must display the following acknowledgement:
+   - All advertising materials mentioning features or use of this software must display the following acknowledgement:
      This product includes software developed by the Author.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF